SynteLang/SynteLang/README.md

 Syntə info *press enter to exit*                0s      <-- elapsed running time in seconds ╭───────────────────────────────────────────────────╮

-                                    Load: 0.00          <-- If load approaches 1, glitches or dropouts may occur in the audio
+                                    Load: 0.00          <-- If the sound engine is overloaded, listings will be removed without warning